Cluster Setup & Management#

 Once the Cluster Agent Operator installation is complete, the operator will automatically install the desired NVIDIA Cluster Agent version and the Status of the cluster in the Cluster Page will become “Ready”.

 Afterward, you will be able to modify the configuration at any time.
-The cluster name and SSA client ID (only available for NVIDIA internal clusters) are not reconfigurable.
+The cluster name and SSA client ID (only available for NVIDIA managed clusters) are not reconfigurable.
 Please refer to any additional installation instructions for reconfiguration in the UI.
 Once the configuration is updated, the Cluster Agent Operator, which polls for changes every 15 minutes, will apply the new configuration.

-View & Validate Cluster Setup
+View & Validate Cluster Setup#

-Verify Cluster Agent Installation via UI
+Verify Cluster Agent Installation via UI#

 At any time, you can view the clusters you have begun registering, or registered, along with their status, on the Settings page.